LEIC-ES-2021-22/3LEIC01T1/docs/ProductVision.md

 - Notification for Events in Moodle
     - Project Submission Deadlines
 - Notification for Exams
-- Details about these events and exams (room number, due date, count down)
+- Details about these events and exams
+    - Room Number
+    - Due Date
+    - Detail
 - Automatic synchnization for push notifications from moodle (by API)